 - Alex needs to improve his ability to analyze the pros and cons of different solutions to problems, considering various perspectives before making decisions.

-- It is essential for Alex to engage in activities that require synthesizing information from diverse sources to enhance his analytical skills.
+- It is essential for Alex to engage in activities that require integrating information from diverse sources to enhance his analytical skills.

 Tips for Improvement: